The Future of Global Energy? Japan’s Plan to Beam Solar Power from Space

 Why This Is a Huge Deal

 They’re doing this through a project led by JAXA (Japan Aerospace Exploration Agency), which has been quietly researching space-based solar power since 2009.
-This wasn’t a publicity stunt.
-This was the result of years of serious investment in the tech…and it finally worked.
+This wasn’t a publicity stunt to raise funding, this was the result of years of serious investment in the tech…and it finally worked.

 How Much Energy Are We Talking?

-Right now, not much.
-This was a proof-of-concept test, meaning they transmitted just enough power to light a few bulbs, but that’s exactly how all revolutions begin.
+Right now, not much, so don’t get too excited.
+This was a proof-of-concept test, meaning they transmitted just enough power to light a few bulbs, but that’s exactly how all revolutions begin, small and steady.

-Japan’s wireless space electricity test proves the tech can work.
-The next step is scaling it.
+Japan’s wireless space electricity test proves the tech can work, now the next big step is scaling it.

 Then Came the Super-Panel